 The compassionate veterinarians at Garden District Animal Hospital in Baton Rouge recommend microchip identification as a means of permanent identification for your pet.
 Microchipping can be done on an outpatient basis, and many clients elect to microchip when their companion animal is spayed or neutered.
 A microchip is approximately as small as a grain of rice and is implanted under the skin between the shoulder blades of the pet.
-Please remember that microchipping a permanent form of identification, as opposed to engraved plates on collars, which can become lost or removed.
+Please remember that microchipping is a permanent form of identification, as opposed to engraved plates on collars that can become lost or removed.